-Dr. Navindra Wijeyeratne is an Assistant Professor of Mechanical Engineering at Florida
+Dr. Navindra Wijeyeratne is an assistant professor of mechanical engineering at Florida

-Dr. Wijeyeratne was a graduate research and teaching assistant at the University of
+research and teaching assistant at the University of Central Florida where he taught

-Central Florida where he taught a variety of mechanical engineering courses.
+a variety of mechanical engineering courses.

-Dr. Wijeyeratne's expertise lies in the field of mechanics of materials, solid mechanics,
+Wijeyeratne's expertise lies in the field of mechanics of materials, solid mechanics,

 fatigue analysis, constitutive modeling, and computational modeling using finite element

-emphasis on additively manufactured superalloys, Dr. Wijeyeratne's research utilizes
+manufactured superalloys, Wijeyeratne's research utilizes physics-based constitutive

-manufactured Nickel-base superalloys to address the uncertainty in the resulting fatigue
+to address uncertainty in the resulting fatigue life performance of these materials

-life performance of these materials in safety-critical components for the aerospace
+in safety-critical components for the aerospace industry.

 Ph.D. in Mechanical Engineering, University of Central Florida, Orlando, Florida,